Gbauc/FuzzyKNN-Python-C-/README.md

 An implementation of FuzzyKNN in C++ with Python integration, based on the reference [A fuzzy K-nearest neighbors](https://ieeexplore.ieee.org/document/6313426).

-You need to be aware that this implementation will only works in Linux systems, the conversion of C++ code to a Python Module was compiled using g++ in a Linux system, generating a `.so` file.
-To run this application in Windows system, you to recompile the source code in a Windows enviroment using an C++ compiler of our preference and have pybind11 installed in your machine, to generate the Python Module.
+Note that this implementation only works on Linux systems.
+The C++ code was converted to a Python module using g++ on a Linux system, generating a `.so` file.
+To run this application on a Windows system, you must recompile the source code in a Windows environment using a C++ compiler of your choice and install pybind11 on your machine to generate the Python module.

-First, get the `.so` file and `.py` file in the same folder.
-Then, you can start using the module by importing him:
+First, place the `.so` and `.py` files in the same folder.
+Then, you can start using the module by importing it:

 `from KNN_Fuzzy.py import FuzzyKNN`